purcell-lab/home-assistant.io/source/_integrations/tesla_wall_connector.markdown

 ha_integration_type: integration
 ---

 The Tesla Wall Connector integration allows you to integrate your Gen 3 [Tesla Wall Connector](https://www.tesla.com/support/home-charging-installation/wall-connector) with Wi-Fi into Home Assistant.
+This integration does not provide visibility of multiple Tesla Wall Connectors that are configured in power sharing mode.

 {% include integrations/config_flow.md %}

+### Binary Sensor

+The following binary sensors are added:

+- Contactor closed - Charging/ Not Charging
+- State - 1-11 (11 means charging)
+- Vehicle connected - Pluggin in/ Unplugged

+### Sensor

+The following sensors are added:

+- Energy - lifetime energy in Wh

+### Diagnostic Sensor

+The following sensors are added:

+- Grid frequency - Hertz (Hz)
+- Grid voltage - Volts (V)
+- Handle temperature - Degrees Centigrade (°C)/ Degrees Fahrenheit (°F) (127 ° means the handle button has been pressed)
+- Phase A/B/C current - Amperes (A)
+- Phase A/B/C voltage - Volts (V)

+### Switch

+This integration does not provide any switches nor control over the unit.

+## Device Info

+- Serial number
+- by Tesla
+- Firmware revision